preludeorg/operator-support/README.md

 ## Ask for help

-Have a question that may not be covered here?
+Have a question that may not be suitable here?
 Send us an email at support@prelude.org with "help needed" in the subject.